playmint/ds/tutorial/REFERENCE.md

 The game will be running at [localhost:3000/](http://localhost:3000/).

+To enter a map, select Zone 1 from the list or naviage to [localhost:3000/zones/1](http://localhost:3000/zones/1)

 <img src="images/fresh-local-downstream.png" width="200">

-During development, its recommended to always connect with the Burner option.
+During development, its recommended to always connect with the LocalDevAccount option.

 ## Creation Tools